computer-lab/computerlab.io/source/_posts/how-to-help-a-stringfoot-pigeon.md

 It also takes a fair amount of confidence to grab a wild animal.
 My first attempts were often too slow or indecisive: while it helps to slowly move your hands into position, you must fully commit to a grab.
-Pigeons are relatively hardy, and so long as you don’t squeeze hard or slam them into the ground, you’re unlikely to injure a bird.
+Pigeons are relatively hardy, and are more likely to be injured by a loose, sloppy grab than a firm grab with both hands or a one hand grab that pins their body to the ground.
 If you miss, simply spread some more seed, wait for the flock to return, and repeat the process.

 This GoPro headcam video illustrates the strategy described above:

 {% youtube MjQeyDLjJ4o %}

-I’m sure there are other ways to catch pigeons, but I've found this method works well for NYC parks, where one doesn't want to be too disruptive and pigeons tend to be fairly trusting.
+There are other good ways to catch pigeons (see the resources section below), but I've found this method works well for NYC parks, where one doesn't want to be too disruptive and pigeons tend to be fairly trusting.

 ### Step Four: Dethreading